codefornola/nolabase/docs/docs/learning.md

 `SELECT` tells the computer what data you want to see.
 In this case, we're asking to see the licensees' names.
 If you want to see all the columns at once, you can type an asterisk `*` to mean "all."

-"FROM" tells the computer where this data is coming from.
+`FROM` tells the computer where this data is coming from.
 In this case, our dataset is called str_permits, short for "short term rental permits."

-"WHERE" is similar to its use in English, where you only want to see the data that meets certain criteria.
+`WHERE` is similar to its use in English, where you only want to see the data that meets certain criteria.
 In this example, we only want to see people with permits that have been issued, as opposed to denied, withdrawn or expired.

 It's important to note that you must use the exact terms the computer uses.
 If you ask for data about "airbnb permits," for example, the computer won't know what you're talking about.
 You need to use "str_permits", the exact name of the dataset the computer uses.